 Say you have a single-nozzle 3D printer but would still like to print some multicolor objects, or maybe you want to insert an object inside your 3D print.
 You could change your whole printing setup and get a multicolor 3D printer, upgrade your setup with a splicing machine, or adjust some settings in your slicer.

-UltiMaker Cura is one of the most widely used slicers in 3D printing, with lots of amazing built-in features that enhance the 3D printing experience.
+UltiMaker Cura is one of the most widely used slicers in the 3D printing community, with lots of amazing built-in features that enhance the 3D printing experience.
 One such feature is “Pause at height”, which, as its name suggests, lets you pause your ongoing 3D print at the desired height.
 The primary reason you might use this feature is to do multicolor printing, since it enables you to swap out your filament midway through a print.

 Of course, there are other reasons as well, so let’s take a look at how to use the pause feature in Cura as well as explore other methods of pausing your print midway.